Locations:

 The bottom line

 Giving your baby a bit of water on a hot day might not seem like a big deal.
 But avoid the temptation if your baby is younger than 6 months.
-Instead, if your baby is extra thirsty, offer up human milk or formula.
+Instead, if your baby is extra thirsty, offer up breast milk or formula.
 It has all the water (and nutrition) they need — without the risk.

 Advertisement